- Schedule a Webex Meeting

 Learn more about the Recording preferences in your Webex site in Modern View.

-Join hands-on, live and interactive introduction to Cisco Webex Meetings or Teams.
+Join hands-on, live and interactive introduction to Cisco Webex.
 Gain a high level overview of how to schedule your meeting, manage audio and share content.

 If you’re captioning your lectures for SSD accommodations, you must also caption all video clips you’ve included in your class